To start using the software you need to perform a basic configuration which consists of a few steps:

 If you cannot or do not want to use the wizard see the article on manual connectors and transport rule configuration.

 You can now launch the Admin Console to start managing your signature rules.

-To add and configure signature rules, go to the Dashboard and click the Manage signatures () button displayed next to your tenant name on the Tenants card (Fig. 12.).
-This will start the Admin Console which is our application designed to help you configure rules and signatures.
+To add and configure signature rules, go to the Dashboard and click the Manage signatures () button displayed next to your tenant name on the Tenants card (Fig. 13.).
+This will start the Admin Console which is our application designed to help you configure signature rules.

 The application works out of the box in Internet Explorer 9 (or newer), therefore we recommend using IE. However, we also successfully tested the newest versions of Google Chrome and Mozilla Firefox.
-Other browsers will probably work too, but installing additional plugins or downloading executables each time you launch it might be required.
+Other browsers will probably work, too, but installing additional plugins or downloading executables each time you launch it might be required.

-In Internet Explorer and Microsoft Edge, clicking the Manage signatures () button in the Dashboard or on the product's website will automatically launch the program or (if you have not installed the program yet) download and run the application installer (Fig. 14.) and run the installer.
+In Internet Explorer and Microsoft Edge, clicking the Manage signatures () button on the product's website will automatically launch the program or (if you have not installed the program yet) download and run the application installer (Fig. 14.) and run the installer.
 After the first installation, the same procedure will launch the application.